MahmoudMahfouz/Dotfiles.py/README.md

 ## How to use it:
 1. Clone the repo
-2. run `ruby install.rb`
+2. `pip3 install -r requirements.txt`
+3. run `python3 install.rb -e -c`
-3. Done !
+4. Done !

 ## How to configure it:
 The main part of the dotfiles is the `install.yml` file which will have all your configurations that you need.